makerdao/community/governance/polls/Proposal - Add SLP-DAI-ETH as a new Vault Type - May 31, 2021.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding SLP-DAI-ETH as a new vault type in the Maker Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding SLP-DAI-ETH as a new vault type in the Maker Protocol with the parameters below.

 ### Initial Collateral Parameters